In many cases, no single cause can be clearly identified.

 In some individuals it remains stable while in others it may evolve gradually.
 The course cannot be predicted.

 The term vitiligo is commonly used in medical and public contexts to refer to loss of melanin in patches of the skin.
-Leucoderma is another term sometimes used more broadly for depigmentation, though scientific context varies.
-This platform uses the term skin pigmentation changes to focus on understanding and awareness rather than labels.
+Leucoderma is another term sometimes used more broadly for depigmentation.